Applied Reinforcement Learning

 - project phase:

-- weekly tutorial sessions (two hours per week) throughout the semester, where we will be available for questions and feedback
+- weekly consulting sessions (two hours per week) throughout the semester, where we will be available for questions and feedback

 - Sutton, R. S. & Barto, A. G., Reinforcement Learning: An Introduction.
 The MIT Press, 1998 (or the new version)